Heat-health alert for East of England

 • ECC must assess needs under the Care Act, but this does not guarantee funding for residential care.

-• People should contact ECC 4–6 months before their funds drop below the threshold to request a Care Act assessment.
+• People should contact ECC 4–6 months before their funds drop below the capital threshold to request a Care Act assessment.

 • If eligible needs are confirmed, ECC will also complete a Financial Assessment to decide if financial support is available.

-• How needs are met will be considered at this stage, with a focus on choice and control for the person.
+• How assessed needs are met will be considered at this stage, with a focus on choice and control for the person.

-• People can choose a home, but:
+• People can choose a care home, but:

 • It must meet assessed needs.